jagenjo/game2d_2019/README.md

 ![alt text](preview.png)

-Its a turn based game, the image is 128x128 pixels.
+Its a turn based game with a resolution of 128x128 pixels, and it can be played with cursors + A + Z.

-The whole game is coded in c++ using a simple 2D framework.

-The game logic is less than 1000 lines of code.
+The whole game is coded in c++ using a simple 2D framework, and the game logic is less than 1000 lines of code.

 All the graphics are stored in a single image.

-This is publishes as an educational example.
+This is published as an educational example for students.